Spending habits that drain your net worth

 By | October 26, 2013

 Step 1) Make two lists.
 On the first list, write down everything you need.
 On the second list, write down everything you want.
 Differentiating between a need and a want is a crucial step in bulking up your financial avatar.
 Hint: Almost everything is a want.
 Here’s an example.
-Needs Toilet Paper Dog food Bread Wants The… Read More »
+Needs Toilet Paper Dog food Bread Wants The… Read More: A new way to shop »

 Compound Interest – A Powerful Friend or a Terrifying Enemy (Your Choice)